oluakinbinu/aws-technical-challenge/README.md

 }
 ```

 #main.tf

+To ensure cohesive deployment of the infrastructure, a main.tf file was created, aggregating and referencing all established variables.

 ```hcl
 # EC2 Instance Module: Configures and launches an EC2 instance with specified attributes such as name, environment, instance size, AMI, subnet, root device size, and security group.